Habitual sins are problems for almost everyone. Perhaps even you! Maybe you are struggling with habitual sin and feel helpless and hopeless.

-For example, you hold on to sinful anger, anxiety, depression, or a hypercritical nature.
-On the other hand, you could be continuing addictions to alcohol, drugs, gambling.
 Further, you may be persisting in struggling with inappropriate sexual relationships or viewing pornographic material.
-Additionally, you possibly be feeling overwhelmed by envy, guilt, or greed.
+Additionally, you may feel overwhelmed by envy, guilt, or greed.

 And that is why so many new believers become discouraged.
 For instance: